An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 Which Products Should You Choose for Your Work-From-Home Setup?

 Everybody has specific needs when creating a working space in their home.
-To choose the right monitor, CPU, keyboard, or mouse, here are the two crucial features that matter:
+To choose the right monitor, computer, keyboard, or mouse, here are the two crucial features that matter:

 - What features do you need in your office setup?
 Do you need a cordless or wired mouse?
 What processor speed do you need in a CPU?
 What display resolution fits your remote work?